xaviervia/tessellation/README.md

 Sometimes, decoupling just means **coupling with the right thing**.

+> Note that rewriting a nondeterministic operation to be deterministic is a staple of the functional way.
+Functional programming is completely deterministic and cannot handle (side)effects happening inside it’s wiring: to be able to perform nondeterministic operations, functional programming puts these operations in safe containers called [monads](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch9.html).
+The result is that effects are pushed out, away from the main logic.
+>
+> In a way, the whole architecture presented here aims at reproducing the success and idea behind monads, but using a reactive programming interface to make it easier to understand, since purely functional programming code is highly abstract, very formalized and consequently hard to follow.
+>
+> A fault I often see in purely functional code is idioms taking the spotlight and making the application purpose harder and harder to discern below them: this refers to [Cheng Lou’s React Europe talk](https://www.youtube.com/watch?v=mVVNJKv9esE) about solving the problems in the right level of abstraction.
+>
+> My point of view is that the purely functional approach abstracts way too high.
+My hope is that this approach hits closer to the sweet spot.

 ### “Sync then reseed” bug

 This bug is a variation of the previous one.
 The fix is the same, because the underlying problem is the same.
 Why mentioning it at all?